 Civilians & Mentors

 When you realize that nearly 1% of the population provides the freedom and protection for the other 99%, you start to understand the magnitude of what just a fraction of our "community" does for the rest of us.
-When you also realize that when you enlist in the Military, you are provided with a chain of command, a community of brothers and sisters and a process to follow for advancement.
+When you also realize that when you enlist in the military, you are provided with a chain of command, a community of brothers and sisters and a process to follow for advancement.
 They are also trained to depend on each other to win our nation's wars.
-By following this protocol, the men and women who serve our nation are provided a pathway to excel in their roles, recognize the importance of their role and how their role contributes to the success of a mission.
+By following this protocol, the men and women who serve our nation are provided a pathway to excel in their roles.
+They recognize the importance of their role and how their role contributes to the success of a mission.

 However, when the men and women transition out of the military, they lose their chain of command, the processes and procedures they are familiar with and have to create a new identity as they choose a new role in the civilian world.

-That is where our community, a community of civilians and mentors need to step up and establish a new chain of command, a sense of community and walk with them so they can transition successfully into the civilian world.
+That is where our community - a community of civilians and mentors that need to step up and establish a new chain of command, a sense of community and walk with them so they can transition successfully into the civilian world.